cjen07/social_network/README.md

   * new follower notification
   * friend relationship change notification
   * top page button
-  * search friends hints and no result notice
   * comment and reply user_link

 Bug to fix